 The importance of data integrity also encompasses compliance with regulations such as the General Data Protection Regulation (GDPR), which requires organizations operating in the European Union to establish clear, traceable, and secure data management practices.
 This forms a formidable line of defense against both external and internal threats which keeps your financial operations up and running.

-Maintaining data integrity isn't just a small part of a successful FP&A strategy—it's the foundation of the entire Strategic Finance Framework.
+Maintaining data integrity isn't just a small part of a successful FP&A strategy—it's the foundation of the entire Strategic Finance Pyramid.
 This foundation supports every layer, from budgeting and forecasting to strategic decision-making.

 As with any structure, a weak foundation leads to instability.
 Therefore, without data integrity, every level of your strategy—budgeting, forecasting, and decision-making—becomes unstable.
 Accurate, reliable data means you can build strategies with confidence and focus on high-value activities instead of scrambling to correct errors or fill gaps.